nic-dgl103-f24-cvs1/project-maeonnaiseee/README.md

 3. Website Content

 Homepage

-Header with logo and navigation
+- Header with logo and navigation
-Nav- Homepage-About-Services
+- Navigation Homepage-About-Services
-Hero Section
+- Hero Section
--Heading
+- Heading
--Description on site
+- Description on site
--Image
+- Image
-Service section and link to show more
+- Service section and link to show more
-Benefits Section
+- Benefits Section
-Call to action Section (contact)
+- Call to action Section (contact)
+- Footer (with navigation, short description of company, and copyright)

+Service Page

+- Header
+- Hero Section with icon
+- Heading
+- Service section with art classes
+- Icons
-Footer (with navigation, short description of company, and copyright)
+- Footer (with navigation, short description of company, and copyright)

 About us

-Header
+- Header
-Section giving about us information on company
+- Section giving about us information on company
-Section about owner
+- Section about owner
-Call to action link to book services
+- Call to action link to book services
-Footer with same navigation
+- Footer with same navigation
-Services Page
+- Services Page
-Header and images
+- Header and images
-Services listed in articles with icon little photos Contact section
+- Services listed in articles with icon little photos
+- Contact section
-Footer
+- Footer